 Speeds were reduced on snow-packed roads and there were many school delays and closures from Michigan to Maine.
-Authorities said there were numerous crashes on the Maine Turnpike, and a crash on a local road in Gorham, Maine, resulted in one death and four injuries.
+Authorities said there were numerous crashes on the Maine Turnpike, and crashes on local roads in Gorham and New Portland, Maine, resulted in two fatalities.

 Portland, Maine, got about 4 inches of snow, but that wasn’t enough to close down the Portland Fish Exchange, an auction house that was preparing for the arrival of day boat scallops later Monday.

 “We’ve got a crew in here doing snow removal and repairs and whatnot,” said auction house general manager Bert Jongerden.
 “It’s pretty rare that we happen to close here.
 This is just a little bit of nuisance snow, really.”

 Pats Peak Ski Area in Henniker, New Hampshire, had received 6 to 8 inches by midmorning.
 Spokeswoman Lori Rowell said the ski area that opened Saturday with about half its trails saw more children Monday, thanks to school closures.

 “We love it,” Rowell said.
 “There are lots kids there that took advantage of that opportunity.”